ROBERT SIEGEL, HOST:

 UNIDENTIFIED GROUP: (Foreign language spoken)

-SIEGEL: These charges seem to date back to 2011, that is to say the Egyptian Revolution, and it's a wide range: arson, murder, colluding with Hamas.
-It all involves a prison break, I gather.
-What is all this about?
+SIEGEL: The charges that we heard about today seem to date back to 2011, to the beginning of the Egyptian revolution, and it's a very wide range: arson, murder, conspiracy, collusion with the Palestinian group Hamas.
+What are these charges all about?

 RANIA FAROUK: We don't know where is our president.
 We don't know anything.
 Sisi, he is lying.
 He's lying on us.

-SIEGEL: That's NPR's Leila Fadel in Cairo.
-Thank you, Leila.
+SIEGEL: OK.
+That's NPR's Leila Fadel in Cairo.
+Leila, thank you and goodnight.